seanbaxter/circle/imperative/README.md

 static_assert(std::tuple<int, long, long long, char, short> == Rotate<2, T1>);
 ```

 Circle makes argument transformations trivial.
-To rotate the arguments within a class specialization, expand two [static slices](https://github.com/seanbaxter/circle/blob/master/universal/README.md#static-subscripts-and-slices) into the new argument list.
+To rotate the arguments within a class specialization, expand two [pack slices](https://github.com/seanbaxter/circle/blob/master/universal/README.md#pack-subscripts-and-slices) into the new argument list.
 The first, `...[N:]` starts at the rotation location `N` and extends to the end of the pack.
 The second, `...[:N]`, runs from the start of the pack and extends to `N`.

 [**rotate2.cxx**](rotate.cxx) [(Compiler Explorer)](https://godbolt.org/z/d5o3osd8d)
 ```cpp